 Examples of Gender Discrimination in New York

-Some examples of sex or gender discrimination can include:
+Some examples of gender discrimination can include:

 - Refusing to hire or give promotions to someone based on gender.